dfeneyrou/palanteer/README.md

 # Look into Palanteer and get an omniscient view of your program

-Palanteer is a set of tools to improve the general software quality, for C++ and Python programs.
+Palanteer is a set of lean and efficient tools to improve the general software quality, for C++ and Python programs.

-Simple code instrumentation, partially automatic in Python, delivers powerful features:
+Simple code instrumentation, mostly automatic in Python, delivers powerful features:
   - **Collection of meaningful atomic events** on timings, memory, locks wait and usage, context switches, data values..
   - **Visual and interactive observation** of record: timeline, plot, histograms, flame graph, ...
   - **Remote command call and events observation can be scripted in Python**: deep testing has never been simpler